Gitansh-Bansal/Bank-Management-System/README.md

-# Apna UniBank - Bank Management System
+# Sampatti Bank - Bank Management System

 A comprehensive C++ project demonstrating all fundamental Object-Oriented Programming (OOP) principles through a fully functional bank management system.
 The system provides both a console interface and a modern web interface.